 Kaden Erickson's dream trip

-This week, 60 Minutes profiles an organization that has made wishes come true for 35 years.
+60 Minutes profiles Make-A-Wish, an organization that has made wishes come true for 35 years.

 View CBS News In